🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

 After some time it seemed like the iterations were headed on the right direction, where it became more parallel with web designs.

-Panels and Sheets
+X. Solution - Panels and Sheets

 To address the challenge of effectively displaying vehicle overview information alongside the purchases content without disrupting the user flow, the solution leverages panels for the web and sheets for mobile.
 This approach maximizes space for the information that matters most to our users — in this case, allowing users to view as many key details (vehicle VIN, purchased date, dealership, total amount, payment status, etc.) about the vehicle possible per page.